Investigating $f(R)$-Inflation: background evolution and constraints: Introduction

 Among the most compelling theoretical motivations for inflation are those rooted in extensions of the Standard Model of particle physics, most notably Grand Unified Theories (GUTs), which naturally predict an early phase dominated by vacuum energy density \cite{KolbTurner, peacock_cosmology}.
 By combining together fundamental particle interactions and cosmic evolution, GUTs offer a concrete foundation for the inflationary paradigm.
 Yet implementations of inflation driven by GUT symmetry breaking often feel \emph{ad hoc}, invoking specific assumptions about the symmetry-breaking transition and require fine-tuned parameters to sustain a sufficiently long de Sitter–like expansion \cite{review_particlephysics}.
 The need for precise parameter choices partly reflects the fine-tuning of the Universe’s initial conditions, which underlies the fundamental paradoxes that inflation’s de Sitter phase and subsequent reheating were meant to resolve \cite{weinberg}.

 Because particle-physics–based models often feel ad hoc, researchers have turned to modified gravity theories beyond the Standard Model \cite{Nojiri-odintsov, Capozzielo-Delaurentis, nojiri_2017}.
-The first, and probably most successful, approach to interpret inflation via a modified gravity paradigm was proposed by Starobinsky \cite{Starobinsky, Nearly_Starobinsky, Analytical, Comments_Starobinsky}.
+The first, and probably most successful, approach to interpret inflation via a modified gravity paradigm was proposed by Starobinsky \cite{Starobinsky, Vilenkin:1985md}.
 This formulation relies on a quadratic correction in the Ricci scalar to the Einstein-Hilbert action for gravity.
 In the very early Universe, when spacetime curvature was extremely high, this correction naturally drives a period of exponential expansion.
 As the Universe expands and curvature drops, the quadratic term quickly becomes negligible, smoothly ending inflation and transitioning into the standard hot Big Bang phase.
+For possible extensions to the Starobinsky model see \cite{Nearly_Starobinsky, Ivanov:2021chn, Appleby:2009uf, Comments_Starobinsky, Kuralkar:2025zxr, Odintsov:2026fyc}.

 The present analysis adopts Starobinsky’s inflationary framework but with a different approach: rather than assuming a specific $f(R)$-Lagrangian a priori (see \cite{Sotiriou_rev}), we work in the Jordan frame and treat the scalar-field potential (from the non-minimal coupling) as a fully dynamical quantity.
 Only after solving the dynamics, we reconstruct the corresponding $f(R)$ form \emph{a posteriori}.
 This reconstruction is intended to be valid only within the specific evolutionary regime under consideration.
 For a similar late-Universe implementation, see \cite{montani_mary_fR, matcre_montanimary, MONTANI_mary}.
+For a comprehensive review about $f(R)$ gravity inflation and other related works see \cite{Odintsov:2023weg, Oikonomou:2025qub, Odintsov:2020thl, Oikonomou:2020oex, Lopez:2025gfu, Kouniatalis:2025orn, Gomes:2016cwj, Gomes:2018uhv}.